MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-identify-operating-system-settings.md

 # Identify operating system settings

-When planning the migration, you should identify which operating system settings you want to migrate and to what extent you want to create a new standard environment on each of the computers.
-User State Migration Tool (USMT) enables you to migrate select settings and keep the default values for all others.
+When the migration is being planned, which operating system settings need to be migrated should be identified.
+Additionally, to what extent a new standard environment should be created on each of the computers should also be identified.
+User State Migration Tool (USMT) enables migrating select settings and keep the default values for all others.
 The operating system settings include the following parameters:

 - **Appearance**